phoenix-rtos/phoenix-rtos-doc/utils/psh-applets/pwd.md

-# pwd
+# Pwd

-The `pwd` command provided as a `psh` applet writes the full pathname of the current working directory to the standard output.
+The `pwd` command provided as a `psh` applet writes the full path name of the current working directory to the standard output.

 ---